-Students majoring in Piano receive private lessons and play in weekly studio and performance classes.
+Students majoring in Piano receive private lessons and play in weekly studio and are expected to play at least twice in performance classes.
 The program culminates with a full recital.
 Annual juries are required.

-Piano Pedagogy and Performance Major:
+Piano Pedagogy and Performance Major: Graduate

-Graduate

 Students majoring in Piano Pedagogy and Performance receive private lessons, study major teaching methodologies, and undertake observation and practice teaching.
 The program includes a two-semester teaching internship and culminates in a full recital or in a combination lecture/performance recital.
+Students are encouraged to play at least twice in performance class each semester.
 Semester juries are required.
 A weekly Pedagogy Lab is required for two semesters, but recommended for all four semesters.